prantlf/docker-alpine-glibc/README.md

 [![prantlf/alpine-glibc](http://dockeri.co/image/prantlf/alpine-glibc)](https://hub.docker.com/repository/docker/prantlf/alpine-glibc/)

 [This image] is supposed to serve as a base for small images ([Alpine Linux]) which need to include tools built against [GNU C Library (glibc)].
 This image is built automatically on the top of the tag `latest` from the [Alpine repository], so that it is always based on the latest [Alpine Linux].
-The package [alpine-pkg-glibc] has to be updated from time to time by triggering a new build manually.
+The package [alpine-pkg-glibc] has to be updated from time to time by editing the Dockerfile and triggering a new build manually.

 ## Tags